TopoX84/SecureIPT/README.md

 ```

 We are Adding an INPUT rule.

- `-p tcp --dport 80 = We are looking for TCP traffic over port 80`

-we are applying this to any new connections meeting the above conditions.
+We are applying this to any new TCP connections.
-We then limit the amount of "packets" that can be sent to 200, And when that limit is reached, We limit further attempts to 50 "packets" (In essence, You speed up for no reason, We slow you down)
+We then limit the amount of "packets" that can be sent in a burst to 200.
+When that limit is reached, We limit further attempts to 50 "packets"
+(In essence, You speed up for no reason, You get slowed down)
 We Jump to ACCEPT the packet and send it to its destination without further questioning.

 #Rule 2: Limit Existing Connections